Your Go-To Guide To The Best Magnesium Supplement (+ How This Nutrient Can Benefit Your Health!)

 Unfortunately, magnesium deficiency is extremely common for anywhere between 50-90% of the population since it is difficult to get adequate magnesium through diet alone.
 This can lead to a whole slew of symptoms including headaches, trouble sleeping, thyroid problems, fatigue, weak bones, and more - making supplementation an often overlooked necessity.

 As a functional medicine practitioner, I believe food is foundational; but, sometimes supplements are necessary to help ease symptoms and correct deficiencies when dietary changes aren’t enough.
-If you have heard the hype around magnesium and are looking to add this to your routine, read on to learn more about the different types of magnesium supplements so you can choose the best one for your health.
+If you have heard the hype around magnesium and are looking to add this to your routine, read on to learn more about the different types of magnesium supplements so you can choose the best one for you and your health.

 ARTICLE CONTINUES BELOW